cwensel/cascading.jdbc/README.txt

   See the JDBCTest unit test for sample code on using the JDBC taps and schemes in your Cascading application.

+  You must also include a JDBC driver library for your database.

 License